-Sure, the difference may look pretty small to you, but it cannot be denied that I tent to be happier on days when I wake up between 7 and 8 AM.
+Sure, the difference may look pretty small to you, but it cannot be denied that I tend to be happier on days when I wake up between 7 and 8 AM.

 And that small difference looks pretty significant to me.
 Why?
 Because I know how much my happiness ratings are influenced by other happiness factors.

 What's also interesting is that sleeping in doesn't seem to have a positive influence on my happiness.
 And that sounds pretty counter-intuitive to me.

 You would say that sleeping in makes me pretty happy, especially since I usually look forward to not having to wake up with an alarm on the weekends.

 Then why does my data not confirm this?